Random forest estimation of conditional distribution functions and conditional quantiles: Consistency results

 \section{Consistency results}

 In this section, we state our main results, which are the uniform a.s. consistency of both estimators $F_{k,n}^b$ and $F_{k,n}^o$ of the conditional distribution function.
 It constitutes the most interesting result of this paper because it handles the bootstrap component and gives the almost sure uniform convergence.
-Indeed, most of the studies \citep{scornet2015consistency,wager2018estimation,goehry2019random} replace the bootstrap by subsampling without replacement in order to avoid the mathematical difficulties induced by this one and therefore differ slightly from the procedure used in practice.
+Indeed, most of the studies \cite{scornet2015consistency,wager2018estimation,goehry2019random} replaces the bootstrap by subsampling without replacement in order to avoid the mathematical difficulties induced by this one and therefore differs slightly from the procedure used in practice. \veroc{In \cite{klusowki}, the bootstrap procedure is not analyzed and the $\LL^2$ consistency is proved for the expectation over $\Theta$ of the estimator of the regression function, which does not lead directly to the result for finite forests.}

 \cite{meinshausen2006quantile} showed the uniform convergence in probability of a simplified version of the estimator $F_{k,n}^o$.
-In \citet{meinshausen2006quantile}, the weights $w_{n,j}^o \left( \bx; \Theta_1,\ldots,\Theta_k,\cD_n \right)$ are in fact considered to be non-random while they are indeed random variables depending on $\left( \Theta_\ell \right)_{\ell=1,\ldots,k}$ and $\cD_n$.
+In \cite{meinshausen2006quantile}, the weights $w_{n,j}^o \left( \bx; \Theta_1,\ldots,\Theta_k,\cD_n \right)$ are in fact considered to be non-random while they are indeed random variables depending on $\left( \Theta_\ell \right)_{\ell=1,\ldots,k}$ and $\cD_n$.